✦ Scandinavian-inspired design, curated for modern living

 Ever Bamboo Guitar Dehumidifier Bag Set

-Ever Bamboo’s bamboo charcoal pouches suit players who want a natural, low-maintenance humidity solution.
+Ever Bamboo’s bamboo charcoal pouches suit players who want a natural, low-maintenance humidity solution for damp storage conditions.
 You get two all-natural bamboo charcoal bags, each designed to absorb moisture and odors while helping protect wooden instruments.
 Place two pouches near the guitar body and one by the neck when you store it.
 The charcoal covers about 240 cubic inches and weighs 155 grams, so it’s easy to tuck into a case.
 Rejuvenate it in sunlight for 2-3 hours per side every 30-60 days.
 With proper care, it can last up to a year.

 Best For: Guitar players and other wooden-instrument owners who want a natural, low-maintenance way to help control humidity and odors in their case.